Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

 Configuration Options
 *********************

-This section presents the configuration options available to the VIN™ upon its installation.
+This section presents the configuration options available to the *VIN™* upon its installation.
 The following tables highlight each parameter in the configuration file as well as a description of the parameter, its default value, and any options that the value may be set to.

 connections
 ===========

-The configuration items listed below relate to connection information for the various components that comprise the VIN™.
+The configuration items listed below relate to connection information for the various components that comprise the *VIN™*.

 .. csv-table:: Connection Parameters
     :header: Parameter, Description, Default, Options
     :widths: 15 40 10 35

-    *version*, "The current version of the VIN™.", 0.1.0, "Do not modify."
+    *version*, "The current version of the *VIN™*.", 0.1.0, "Do not modify."
-    *config_name*, The name of the VIN™’s configuration file., "default_config", Default value or user-defined."
+    *config_name*, The name of the *VIN™’s* configuration file., "default_config", Default value or user-defined."
     *bootstrap_ip*, The bootstrap node’s IP address., 0.0.0.0, "Default value or user-defined."
-    *bootstrap_port*, The port fora node's node-to-bootstrap and bootstrap-to-node communications within the VIN™., 8000, "Default value or user-defined."
+    *bootstrap_port*, The port fora node's node-to-bootstrap and bootstrap-to-node communications within the *VIN™*., 8000, "Default value or user-defined."
-    *kademlia_port*, The port through which a VIN™ node communications bi-directionally with the Kademlia network., 8080, "Default value or user-defined."
+    *kademlia_port*, The port through which a *VIN™* node communications bi-directionally with the Kademlia network., 8080, "Default value or user-defined."
-    *receipt_port*, The port through which a node within the VIN™ communicates its cryptographic receipt., 9090, "Default value or user-defined."
+    *receipt_port*, The port through which a node within the *VIN™* communicates its cryptographic receipt., 9090, "Default value or user-defined."
-    *http_port*, The port utilized for HTTP messages by a node within the VIN™., 9980, "Default value or user-defined."
+    *http_port*, The port utilized for HTTP messages by a node within the *VIN™*., 9980, "Default value or user-defined."
-    *lvm_port*, The port through which a VIN™ node communicates with the LVM., 60001, "Default value or user-defined."
+    *lvm_port*, The port through which a *VIN™* node communicates with the LVM., 60001, "Default value or user-defined."
     *redundancy*, The number of holograms that will be replicated from the original data shards and placed on the network., 5, "It is recommended to keep the value between X and X. Lower redundancy leads to higher transmission speeds but lower data reliability/integrity."
     *log_datasize*, Enables the logging/storing of the size of the file being stored on the network., true, "true: enables logging of the data size.